harshitsinghcode/hawk-api/README.md

 5. Open a pull request

 ## License 📜
-This project is licensed under the MIT Liscence.
+This project is licensed under the MIT License.

 Always Onwards and Upwards! 🚀